Self-Improving Semantic Perception for Indoor Localisation: Experimental Evaluation

-In a second stage of experiments, we evaluate the ability of our system to retain knowledge and still adapt to new domains when moved from a first environment to a second one.
-In particular, we first train on pseudolabels from a \textit{source} environment and afterwards train the same model on pseudolabels from a \emph{target} environment, testing all possible combinations of our three environments.
-For each of these source-to-target transfers, we evaluate the extent of forgetting on both the pretraining data (NYU) and the source environment, comparing our adopted method based on a replay buffer with simple fine-tuning.
-We also report the segmentation quality on the target environment with both the replay-based and the finetuning method.
+In a second stage of experiments, we evaluate the ability of our system to retain knowledge and still adapt to new domains when moved from a first environment to a second (and third) one.
+In particular, we iteratively train the same model on pseudolabels from a series of environments.
+We then evaluate the extent of forgetting on both the pretraining data (NYU) and any environment before the last one, comparing our adopted method based on a replay buffer with simple fine-tuning.

-As shown in Table~\ref{tab:cross_domain_localization_and_segmentation} and summarised in Figure~\ref{fig:teaser}, using replay buffers improves the segmentation performance on the previous tasks w.r.t. the case in which no replay is adopted.
-This is even more prominent when measured on the pseudolabels and measuring forgetting on the NYU data, which we analyse in further detail in Table~\ref{tab:cross_domain_forgetting} in Appendix~\ref{app:cross_domain}.
-Table~\ref{tab:cross_domain_localization_and_segmentation} further shows that the forgetting of the models without replay can cause localisation failure on the source environment, as observed for Construction$\rightarrow$Garage and Construction$\rightarrow$Office.
-Using replay prevents such failure successfully.
-In the continual-learning literature, memory replay is usually studied in settings in which high-quality segmentation masks covering all pixels in the image are available~\cite{Parisi2020CLWithNNs}, which is very different from replaying our pseudolabels.
+As shown in Table~\ref{tab:cross_domain_localization_and_segmentation}, using replay buffers improves the segmentation performance on the past tasks w.r.t. the case in which no replay is adopted.
+This indicates successful mitigation of forgetting and is even more prominent when measured on the pseudolabels and measuring forgetting on the NYU data, which we analyse in more detail in Table~\ref{tab:cross_domain_forgetting} in Appendix~\ref{app:cross_domain}.
+Table~\ref{tab:cross_domain_localization_and_segmentation} further shows that the forgetting of finetuning can cause localisation failure on the source environment.
+Replay prevents such failure successfully.
+In the \ac{cl} literature, memory replay is usually studied with high-quality segmentation masks covering all pixels in the image~\cite{Parisi2020CLWithNNs}.
 Yet, from our observations we can conclude that memory replay is also effective when the replayed labels are noisy and imperfect.